acend/helm-basics-training/content/labs/_index.en.md

 ### Prerequisites

 * We assume you have knowlege about Kubernetes and do understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
+* You also should have `kubectl` installed and a working context to access a Kubernetes Cluster.

 ### Helm Overview

+Ok, let's start with Helm.
 First, you have to understand the following 3 Helm concepts: **Chart**, **Repository** and **Release**.

 A **Chart** is a Helm package.
 It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 Think of it like the Kubernetes equivalent of a Homebrew formula, an Apt dpkg, or a Yum RPM file.